 This week, many Jews will celebrate Tu B’Av, a day that has become known, especially in Israel, as the Jewish day of love.
-(In 2021 Tu B’Av starts the night of July 22, in 2022 the night of August 11.)
+(In 2022 Tu B’Av starts the night of August 11.)
 At first glance, Tu B’Av seems a lot like Valentine’s Day — many couples exchange gifts or flowers and celebrate with a romantic dinner or a night out.
 However, unlike Valentine’s Day, Tu B’Av is an ancient Jewish holiday that dates back to Second Temple times.
 According to the Mishnah (Taanit 4:8), this was an annual matchmaking day when unmarried women would dress in white and dance in the vineyards outside the walls of Jerusalem.

 After being largely uncelebrated for many centuries after the destruction of the Temple, in recent decades, Tu B’Av has experienced a moderate revival in secular Israel society.
 What is this lesser-known holiday really about, and how did an ancient Jewish love festival grow to become a modern-day alternative to Valentine’s Day?